oup030416/piano_practice/README.md

 Want me to:
 - generate adaptive foreground/background icon layers,
 - create a GitHub Actions workflow to auto-publish to GitHub Pages,
 - or hand-hold through pushing to your repo?
-Reply and I'll do it.
+Reply and I'll do it..